Meet the Nats fan who starred in MASN’s classic Wil Nieves commercial. (Who? Exactly.)

 “I was just so honored to be a part of this thing,” said Margelis, who is aware of the commercial’s enduring legacy among longtime fans.
 “I had no idea it was going to blossom into this.”

 Twelve years later, Margelis, who lives in Burke, said people still occasionally come up to him at the coffee shop he frequents to ask, “Aren’t you that guy from the MASN commercial?” or to request a photo.
 Occasionally, knowing fans will hit him with a simple and enthusiastic, “Who?”
-Margelis said he was leaving a game at Nationals Park a few years ago when a young fan, propped on her dad’s shoulders, pointed at him and said, ‘Look, Daddy, it’s Wil Nieves!’”
+Margelis said he was leaving a game at Nationals Park a few years ago when a young fan, propped on her dad’s shoulders, pointed at him and said, ‘Look, Daddy, it’s Wil Nieves!’ ”

 It’s Margelis’s thick mustache, which one YouTube commenter erroneously suggested was fake, that makes him recognizable.